SK Group

 SK Group is a South Korean multinational manufacturing and services conglomerate headquartered in Seoul.
 A chaebol (Korean family-owned conglomerate), SK Group is the second largest such conglomerate by revenue in South Korea, after Samsung Group.
-Through a number of subsidiaries, it is engaged in various businesses, including manufacture of chemicals and petrochemicals, semiconductors, flash memory and miscellaneous information technology, as well providing telecommunications services worldwide among its other less notable ventures.
+Through a number of subsidiaries, it is engaged in various businesses, including manufacture of AI semiconductors, flash memory, deep tech investment and miscellaneous information technology, chemicals and petrochemicals, as well as providing telecommunications services worldwide among its other less notable ventures.

 The conglomerate is composed of 186 subsidiaries and affiliates that share the SK brand name and the group's management culture, named SKMS (SK Management System).
 It changed its name from Sunkyong Group to SK Group in 1998.
-The group is controlled by estate of Chey Tae-won through a holding company, SK Inc. The cornerstone of SK Group is its energy and chemicals division.
+The group is controlled by the estate of Chey Tae-won through a holding company, SK Inc. The cornerstone of SK Group is its energy and chemicals division.

 History

 Formation and early production

 As with many other chaebols, SK Group's chairmanship was 'inherited' from father to son: from its late founder Chey Jong-hyon to its present chairman Chey Tae-won (eldest son).
 Chey Tae-won was married to the daughter of the former South Korean President Roh Tae-woo until 2015.

-SK Group began when the current founders acquired Sunkyong Textiles (founded during the Japanese rule as a joint venture between two Japanese companies, Senman Chutan and Kyoto-based Kyoto Orimono Company) from South Korean government as abandoned property of Japan in 1953.
+SK Group began when the current founders acquired Sunkyong Textiles from the South Korean government as abandoned property of Japan in 1953, following the Korean war armistice.
+That company, itself, had been formed during the period of Japanese rule as a joint venture between two Japanese companies: Senman Chutan (鮮滿綢緞, Korean: 선만주단, English meaning: ‘Korea / Manchuria Silk and Satin’) and Kyoto Orimono (京都織物, Korean: 경도직물, English meaning: ‘Kyoto Textiles’).
+Thus, the two Chinese characters which comprise the word Sunkyong (鮮京) derive from words meaning "Korea" and "Kyoto", respectively (more specifically, 鮮 represents Joseon (朝鮮) and contributes the S of SK, while 京 represents Kyoto (京都) and contributes the K of SK).

 In 1958, the company manufactured Korea's first polyester fiber on company grounds.
 It established Sunkyong Fibers Ltd. in July 1969, and started to produce original yarn.
 In 1973, SK then established Sunkyong Oil, beginning a vertical integration strategy to manage production, "From Petroleum to Fibers".
 That same year, the company acquired the Walkerhill Hotel.

 In 1976, Sunkyong Corporation received an international trading company license from the Indian government.
 In December 1980 SK purchased privately run Korea National Oil, making it Korea's fifth largest conglomerate.
 In January 1988, crude oil was imported for processing to Korea from Yemen's Marib oil field.